Dr. Will White

 Available in the following locations:

-Ms. Pozatek is the author of the several parenting books including,
+Ms. Pozatek who designed the Summit Achievement parenting curriculum is the author of several parenting books including,

 “The Parallel Process: Growing Alongside Your Adolescent or Young Adult in Treatment” (click to view on Amazon)